ClickCease

 Avoid Conflict

-Avoiding strangers or unknown dogs is your best chance of avoiding a preventable attack.
+Avoiding strangers or unknown dogs is your best chance of preventing a potentially fatal attack.
 Don’t let children or those who make sudden, unexpected, or jerky movements around a pit bull.
-This could threaten, startle, or initiate a factor of fear in the dog that could result in a defense or territorial response/attack/bite.
+This could threaten, startle, or trigger a factor of fear in the dog, which could result in a defensive, territorial, or aggressive response/attack/bite.

 Stand on a Car